 It also sells accessories like gas cans, wheels, tune-up kits, spare batteries, sharpeners, blades, engines, and chargers.

 Home Depot has a 90-day return policy, free shipping, and price matching, making them one of the best lawn mower vendors.

 Ace Hardware offers the brands EGO, Craftsman, and Toro.
 It sells battery, gas, and self-propelled mowers.
 You can also find many repair parts, maintenance kits, and accessories.

 Ace Hardware’s return policy is 30 days, and the company will offer options to purchase online or pick up in-store.

 Lowe’s carries lawn mowers from Craftsman, Honda, WORX, Ariens, John Deere, EGO, SKIL, Husqvarna, and Greenworks.
 You can choose between:

 Lowe’s also sells parts, batteries, attachments, chargers, and accessories for all of these types of lawn mowers.

 This company’s return policy is 90 days, and they also offer price matching.

-The cost of a lawn mower can vary drastically.
+The cost of lawn care and a lawn mower can vary drastically.
 You have to consider the type of grass you will cut, the layout of the yard, the location, and your budget.
 Once you have determined your requirements, you can find an affordable lawn mower that fulfills your needs.
-If you’re starting a new lawn care business, you’ll want a functioning lawn mower, but you’ll also need to know how to set lawn care prices and deliver quotes!
+If you’re starting a new lawn care business and offering lawn care services, you’ll want a functioning lawn mower, but you’ll also need to know how to set lawn care prices and deliver quotes!